daostack/vanille/README.md

 **Note**: If you are using Chrome with Metamask, you will need to disable MetaMask or else point it to your local computer.

 <a name="whichChain"></a>
-## Migrate to a Different Testnet
+## Migrate Contracts to a Testnet

-The `arcjs_network` environment variable, defined in the developer's OS environment or as "network" on the build command line, specifies which blockchain network should be used by the application.
-Can be "ganache", "kovan", "ropsten" or "ganache".
-The default is "ganache".

-This environment variable is used when migrating contracts from Arc.js and when building the app bundle.
-The webpack config file obtains the value at build time and pokes it into the app bundle where it is used at runtime.

-When deploying to production, we avoid grabbing the wrong chain from the dev environment by hard-coding the desired chain into the [NPM command that builds the production version of the app bundle](README#production).
-But when migrating, you must set the network environment variable yourself.

-See more about migration, including how to set the right network node url and port numbers, in the [Arc.js documentation about migration](https://daostack.github.io/arc.js/Migration/).
+The script `npm start arc-js.migrateContracts` (see above) uses environment variables to govern its behavior. including setting the network node url and port numbers, and locking an account using a mnemonic.
+Read the Arc.js documentation for more information:  https://daostack.github.io/arc.js/Migration/ and https://daostack.github.io/arc.js/Configuration/.

+If you want Vanille to connect to a local node that is not listening at the default http://127.0.0.1:8545, then you can set the `arcjs_network` environment variable at build time (either in the OS or on the build command line) and webpack will poke the value into the app bundle where it is used at runtime to tell Arc.js which default url and port values to use to connect to a node.

 ## Build and Serve Vanille for Debugging with Hot Module Replacement